 - skinless poultry

 - low fat dairy products

 When you eat a lot of salt or sodium, it causes your body to retain fluids.
 When fluids build up in your body, it increases your blood pressure and puts more strain on your heart.

-In heart failure, this is particularly important as sodium can make heart failure symptoms worse.
-It can also have long-term effects on the kidneys and heart.
+In heart failure, this is particularly important because sodium can make heart failure symptoms worse.
+It can also have long-term effects on your kidneys and heart.

 Sodium is naturally found in many foods, including seafood, poultry, red meat, dairy products, and plant products.
 But the biggest source of sodium is salt, which is added to many homemade dishes and most processed foods.

 To help reduce the amount of sodium in your diet:

 - Limit your consumption of processed and prepackaged foods, including canned soups, frozen dinners, cured meats, seasoned pasta and rice mixes, salad dressings and other condiments, and crackers and other snack foods.